charithjdesilva/Face-detection-system/Self Documentation.md

 Then we compare the encodings, we use Linear SVM to find out whether they match or not results = face_recognition.compare_faces(known_face_encodings, face_encoding_to_check) we can give a list of face encoidngs

+We will get a results either true or false.
+But we want to find out how similar these images are.
+Then we can find a best match.
+To do that we can find the distance 'face_distance'.
+The lower the distanc, the better the match is.

+Then we display the value rounded up to 2 decimal places on the actual results image, alongside the name of the person.